carlreinecken/kiwi/README.md

     ->first_or_fail();
 ```

 Every execution will reset all where conditions.
-You can only use custom where conditions when using the functions `first()`, `first_or_fail()` or `all()`.
+You can only use custom where conditions when using the methods `first()`, `first_or_fail()` or `all()`.
 After an entity was found it should have a primary key, which should be enough to identify it from that moment on.

 ## Basics: Write

 #### Fill

-In order to fill or set data to your entity, you can assign the values like usual or use the `fill()` function as fluent interface.
+In order to fill or set data to your entity, you can assign the values like directly or mass assign the values with `fill()`.

 ```php
 <?php